starsdeep/Home-Depot-Product-Search-Relevance/README.md

 fenixlin

 * train 13 xgboost classifier to classify 'y>12? y>11? ...'
-13 times, predict with probablity sum
+13 times, predict with probablity sum, not planned yet
+* introduce stop words and some rules to cut search query, doing
+* use stanford parser to do semantic analysis and build more features, doing

 ## Plan